Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Conclusions and outlook

 To employ a gradient based method to solve a bilevel optimization problem, hypergradients must be computed by solving a sequence of lower level problems and Hessian systems, which leads to a high computational cost.
 To alleviate this cost, in this work we employed Krylov subspace recycling methods to solve the encountered sequence of Hessian systems, which, due to the similarity between each system, results in a large reduction in the number of overall iterations.
 We propose a novel recycling strategy based on the GSVD and a new concept, Ritz generalized singular vectors (associated to the GSVD of a couple of projected matrices), in order to acknowledge the bilevel setting in which the sequence of Hessians arise from.
 This is in contrast to existing recycling strategies, where the recycle space is determined in isolation to how the solution of the linear system is to be utilized.
 Furthermore, by employing the quantities appearing in the projected GSVD, we can employ a stopping criterion for the Hessian system which approximates the hypergradient error - a quantity usually completely unavailable.
 We empirically show that the joint application of the new recycling strategy and stopping criterion leads to computations of hypergradients and hyperparameters of the same accuracy as the ones obtained using traditional solvers, with significant computational savings.

-Future work includes a rigorous analysis of both optimality of Ritz generalized singular vectors and the accuracy of the hypergradient error approximation.
+Future work includes a rigorous analysis of both optimality of Ritz generalized singular vectors and the accuracy of the hypergradient error approximation, as well as the study of alternative optimal approaches that take into account the premultiplication of $J$ in the hypergradient computations.
 While extensive numerical experiments verify the proposed recycling strategy as a proof of concept, an implementation in a spirit similar to \cite{wang2007lto} is to be determined, wherein the Lanczos relation is exploited within the GSVD computation.
 Large-scale applications remain to be explored, specifically, those in which solutions of linear systems are employed in a matrix-vector product, for example, differentiable architecture search \cite{ma2024mrd}.
 Using the proposed recycling strategy in conjunction with other computational saving techniques, such as inexact methods \cite{ehrhardt2021ido,ehrhardt2023aih,pedregosa2016hoa,salehi2024aif}, should be investigated, with special attention given to potential interaction regarding the hypergradient error approximation.